- The John Carroll School Mission

 Realizing that an all-inclusive listing of various expectations would be impossible to outline on these pages, the administration reserves the right to take disciplinary action for any offense that in the opinion of the school’s administration, violates the good behavior standards expected of a John Carroll student.
 The School reserves the right to take disciplinary action, up to and including dismissal, against any student who participates in any activity after school hours, on or off school property, if that activity, in the sole discretion of the administration, would render continued matriculation of that student at The John Carroll School, inconsistent with the overall mission, goals, and image of the School.

 Student visitors may visit only with the express permission of the Dean of Students, and permission must be obtained at least one day in advance of the scheduled visit.
+Students should not have paid food services (i.e. Door Dash) drop off food at the front of the school during the school day.
+In cases where parents are dropping off a forgotten lunch and/or school supply they may leave it with security at the front desk.

 Supervision of Students (After School)